 Regardless. . . .

 I have just had the pleasure of spending some good Sunday afternoon hours with Will Ruger, political scientist with a specialist in IR theory at Texas State University, and Jim Otteson, philosopher and economist extraordinaire at Yeshiva University.

 Will, also a reserve officer with the Navy, shared with me rather stunning photographs from his time in Afghanistan.
-[Steve Masty, our man in Kabul, if you’re reading this, I saw much of what you’ve been explaining so beautifully from this website].
+[Steve Masty, our man in Kabul, if you’re reading this, I saw much of what you’ve been explaining so beautifully from this journal].